venkatramana-b/GitFundametals/README.md

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the ___yml and config__ file may be used to install only certain pieces of it, such as Filebeat.
-See in the Ansible folder for the below
+See in the Ansible folder for the below:

-•	Hosts
+- Hosts
-•	Ansible Configuration
+- Ansible Configuration
-•	Ansible ELK Installation and VM Configuration
+- Ansible ELK Installation and VM Configuration
-•	Filebeat Config
+- Filebeat Config
-•	Filebeat Playbook
+- Filebeat Playbook
-•	Metricbeat Config
+- Metricbeat Config
-•	Metricbeat Playbook
+- Metricbeat Playbook

 This document contains the following details: